Brendonovich/prisma-client-rust/docs/src/pages/getting-started/installation.md

 For the above example, `Cargo.toml` would include `prisma-client-rust` as a dependency as it is required by the generated file, whereas `prisma-cli/Cargo.toml` would include `prisma-client-rust-cli` as a dependency, and so the binary in `src/main.rs` would not be bundled with all the CLI code, only the required library code.

-### A Note on Virtual Workspaces
+#### A Note on Virtual Workspaces

-If the root `Cargo.toml` of your workspace has no `[package]` section, only a `[workspace]` section, then you are using a virtual workspace.
+If the root `Cargo.toml` of your workspace has no `[package]` section (only a `[workspace]` section) then you are using a virtual workspace.

-For Prisma Client Rust to compile properly, you'll need to instruct Cargo on what version of the feature resolver to use.
+For Prisma Client Rust to compile properly, you'll need to instruct Cargo to use version 2 of the [feature resolver](https://doc.rust-lang.org/edition-guide/rust-2021/default-cargo-resolver.html).

 ```toml
 [workspace]